-To analysis any case where someone wishes to give up safeguarded benefits, I need to consider a number of factors, some of which are:
+To analyse any case where someone wishes to give up safeguarded benefits, I need to consider a number of factors, some of which are:

 - What benefits are being given up and could the CETV being offered, be used to replicate those benefits in the future (potentially through buying an annuity)?

 - What are the client main priorities for considering a transfer?